Optimal error bounds for nonexpansive fixed-point iterations in normed spaces: Introduction

-Mann iteration \eqref{generalmann} is very general and includes, among others, the classical Krasnosel'ski\u{\i}, Halpern, and Ishikawa iterations.
-More recently, motivated by the accelerated gradient methods in smooth convex optimization that incorporate some inertia to the iterations ({\em cf.} \cite{nesterov2018}), there has been a renewed interest to adapt these techniques in order to accelerate fixed-point iterations.
-These classical iterations and some modifications including inertial terms will be analyzed in \S{}\ref{specialMann}.
+Mann's iteration \eqref{generalmann0} is very general and includes, among others, the classical Krasnosel'ski\u{\i}, Halpern, and Ishikawa iterations.
+More recently, motivated by the accelerated gradient methods in smooth convex optimization that incorporate inertial terms ({\em cf.} Nesterov \cite{nesterov2018}), there has been a renewed interest in adapting these techniques in order to accelerate fixed-point iterations.
+These classical iterations and some modifications including extra terms in the averaging will be analyzed in Section \ref{specialMann}.